netket/netket/Docs/operator/Ising.md

 |--------|----------------------------|--------------------------------------------------|
 |v       |numpy.ndarray[float64[m, 1]]|A constant reference to the visible configuration.|

+### to_dense
+Returns the dense matrix representation of the operator.
+Note that, in general, the size of the matrix is exponential in the number of quantum numbers, and this operation should thus only be performed for low-dimensional Hilbert spaces.

+This method requires an indexable Hilbert space.

+### to_sparse
+Returns the sparse matrix representation of the operator.
+Note that, in general, the size of the matrix is exponential in the number of quantum numbers, and this operation should thus only be performed for low-dimensional Hilbert spaces or sufficiently sparse operators.

+This method requires an indexable Hilbert space.

 ## Properties

 |Property|         Type         |          Description          |
 |--------|----------------------|-------------------------------|
 |hilbert |netket.hilbert.Hilbert| ``Hilbert`` space of operator.|